 - Other relevant Diploma qualifications

 Each qualification or training course offered by KPS has a specific maximum course fee that will be charged to the student.
-This fee is inclusive of all tuition and assessment, student support, and access to mandatory resources and equipment.
+This fee is inclusive of all tuition and assessment, student support, electronic copies of reference materials and learner guides, and access to mandatory resources and equipment.

 The total cost of this qualification is: